pyprojectx/pyprojectx/README.md

 * Pin down the version of your build tool to prevent the "project doesn't build anymore" syndrome.
   Eventually a new version of the build tool with breaking changes will be released.
 * There is a category of tools that you don't want to version: tools that interact with changing environments.
-  You probably want to update those on a regular basis by running `./pw --upgrade my-evolving-tool`.

 ## Examples
 * This project (using Poetry)